 Can they afford the time away from the office?
 Is it really worth the money?
-Well, for the BCI Good Practice Guidelines Training Course, the answer is yes and here’s 5 reasons why:
+Well, for the Business Continuity Institute (BCI) Good Practice Guidelines Training Course, the answer is yes and here are 5 reasons why:

-The small cost of training BC professionals is a fraction of the cost of mismanaging a major crisis.
+The small cost of training Business Continuity professionals are a fraction of the cost of mismanaging a major crisis.
 Disruptions can significantly impact your business and affect operations if your staff are not properly prepared.
 Downtime means reduced sales and potential losses of revenue.
 BC training prepares staff to react and respond to incidents and keep business operations going.
 Maximising the chance of a successful recovery by empowering your people to respond under pressure is a good investment.

 Even the most experienced leaders cannot be expected to know exactly what to do every time in a crisis.
 Without proper training and exercising, each person is left to react in their own way, leading to hasty decision making and confusion during an event.
 Managers who understand their roles and responsibilities in a crisis is the key to ensuring prompt and efficient action is taken to minimise loss.